 Digging clams on the beach will enable you to craft fish bait.
 Yarp.

 Yep, you can arrange and rearrange the trees on your island much more quickly now by simply moving them around.
 It looks like you have to eat some fruit to gain the strength to dig up and transport an entire tree - see below:

 You can pole vault over rivers

 You can now do your best Luke Skywalker impression and vault over the water with a pole, which should save time getting around the island.
-Blue milk unconfirmed.
+Blue milk and submerged X-Wing unconfirmed.

 You’ll start with a couple of neighbours on your island